The Linux Page

 The EXTRACT_ALL flag is set to NO. This is the default and it is expected to remain set to NO. By setting the flag to YES you already get many more definitions in your output but still not everything.

 However, setting this to YES has some side effects that are often unwanted.
+Especially, it does prevent Doxygen from emitting warnings about undocumented parts of your code.
+It makes it much harder to make sure you are documentation complete.
 Therefore I suggest you instead use the following trick.

 @file